When Patricia Clay’s mother dies unexpectedly, US Airways promises to “consider” a refund of her change fees. Why won’t it pay up?

 Kudos to Delta for the way it handled your sister’s bereavement fare.
 That’s the way it should be done.

 You could have appealed your case to one of the airline’s executives.
-I list their names and email addresses on my site.
+I list their names and email addresses on this site.
+I also have a guide with tips for locating the contact information of senior management at any company.

 Remember, though, that US Airways is under no obligation to refund anything.
 Strictly speaking, it can keep your fare or your change fee.
 An airline may waive its own rules when you have a death in the family, but it doesn’t have to.